 A child’s skin is much thinner than an adult’s which makes it more susceptible to damage.
-Childs Farm’s consultant dermatologist Dr Jennifer Crawley explains that “skin cancers take a long time to occur and they occur because of an accumulation of UV damage over a number of years, making it fundamental to protect skin from an early age.
+Consultant dermatologist Dr. Jennifer Crawley explains that “skin cancers take a long time to occur and they occur because of an accumulation of UV damage over a number of years, making it fundamental to protect skin from an early age.
 Getting sunburn just once every two years can triple the risk of melanoma, the most serious type of skin cancer.”

 Use sunscreen all-year-round